 As I have often stated in these writings, an addiction is any behavior which we do that is based on a fear of internal growth.

 If you can feel it, you can heal it.
-You are invited to come out of denial about your addiction processes.
-Then the mind gear and the emotion gear have a better chance of meshing correctly with the drive train, and are clarified into tools of discernment and discrimination.
-We can use them to protect and heal our lives.
+You are invited to consider coming out of denial about your addiction processes.
+Then the mind gear and the emotion gear have a better chance of becoming clarified as tools of discernment and discrimination and then meshing correctly with the drive train of the body gear and the spirit gear.

 Signing off from Crestone…and Beyond.